DUNE/dune-justin/docs/justin-man-page.md

 DESCRIPTION
-       justin  is a command-line utility for managing requests, stages, files, and replicas in the justIN Database (JDB).
+       justin  is a command-line utility for managing requests, stages, files, and replicas in the justIN workflow system.

 GENERAL OPTIONS